galenlim/hackthebox-htb-writeups/book.md

 After sending this modifed payload, we generate the PDF again.

 This time, the PDF contains the private SSH key of reader.
-We save the key into a file `reader`.
+We save the key into a file `readerkey`.

 With the SSH key, we can log in as `reader` to get the **user flag**.

 ```
-root@kali:~/htb/book# ssh reader@10.10.10.176 -i reader
+# ssh reader@10.10.10.176 -i readerkey
 Welcome to Ubuntu 18.04.2 LTS (GNU/Linux 5.4.1-050401-generic x86_64)
 <SNIP>
 reader@book:~$ ls
 backups user.txt
-reader@book:~$ cat user.txt
 ```

 ## Exploiting Logrotate